alexeigrinberg/ImIsing/docs/README.md

 <img src="https://user-images.githubusercontent.com/35658028/164164186-78db3f63-f742-4d84-964c-f2c676a91752.png"/> <img src="https://user-images.githubusercontent.com/35658028/164163827-53302fd6-02e5-4a9a-941b-c3d2d8d0147e.png"/>

-Note that play-mode is disabled while an experiment is being ran, and vice-versa.
+Note that play-mode is disabled while an experiment is being run, and vice-versa.
 In order to re-enable play mode, the current experiment must either finish or be manually reset by the user by pressing the "Reset" button on the bottom-righthand side.

 The default size of the lattice is 400x400, which can be increased to 800x800 at the cost of performance.
-Numerous sizes all the way down to 25x25 are supported and  can be change by using the size drop-down box.
+Numerous sizes all the way down to 25x25 are supported and  can be changed by using the size drop-down box.

 The colors of the lattice (default blue for spin-up and black for spin-down) can also be freely changed using the color picker widgets.